 - Do charter schools have to offer physical education?

 Charter schools are required to provide physical education consistent with their individual charter.
 If the charter school does have physical education included in its charter, then they are required to provide physical education consistent with the charter, even if that exceeds the EC requirements for non-charter schools.

 - Does a charter school have to administer the physical fitness test?

 Yes, all charter schools whether they have physical education included in the charter or not, must administer the physical fitness test in grades five, seven, and nine as required by EC Section 60800.

 - What is the California physical fitness test (PFT)?

 Public school students in grades five, seven, and nine are required to take the PFT, whether or not they are enrolled in a physical education class or participate in a block schedule.
 These students include those enrolled in elementary, high, and unified school districts, county offices of education, and charter schools.
-School districts should also test all students in alternate programs, including, but not limited to, continuation schools, independent study, community day schools, county community schools, and nonpublic schools.
-Students who are physically unable to take the entire test battery are to be given as much of the test as conditions permit.
-(Education Code (EC) Section 60800 and the California Code of Regulations, Title 5, Section 1041).
+School districts should also test all students in alternate programs, including, but not limited to, continuation schools, independent study, community day schools, county community schools, and non-public schools.
+Students who are physically unable to take the entire test battery are to be given as much of the test as conditions permit (EC Section 60800 and 5 CCR, Section 1041).
 For more information on the PFT, visit the CDE physical fitness test Web page.